cloud-benchmarks/cloud-benchmarks.github.io/_posts/2015-07-17-cassandra-write-performance-on-gce-and-aws.md

 We ran cassandra-stress with the following configurations:

-#A tale of two JDKS: Open JDK vs. Oracle
+##A tale of two JDKS: Open JDK vs. Oracle

 By default, the Cassandra charm installs OpenJDK 7.
 We also tested against Oracle’s Java SE 8u51.
 We did not, however, do any tuning of java parameters.
 Recommendations from seasoned Cassandra experts would be welcome in this area.

 [Marco, I think you had better numbers with this change.
 I didn’t see much difference between the two on AWS but you did on GCE?]

-#GCE Results
+#Results
+##AWS

+The best result were were able to achieve on AWS was with a three-node Cassandra cluster on m3.2xlarge instances and a c3.4xlarge instance for `cassandra-stress`.

+With that, we were able to achieve 90,748 writes/second with a 99th percentile latency of 4.0ms.

+Follow-up tests using r3.4xlarge and i2.4xlarge instances were hit slightly higher numbers but at greater cost.
+We’ll be looking at how to best benchmark between instance types in a future blog post.

+##GCE

-The best result we were able to achieve on GCE was with a three-node Cassandra cluster using m3.2xlarge instances and a c3.4xlarge for `cassandra-stress`.
+The best result we were able to achieve on GCE was 111,394 ops/s and 3ms latency (99th percentile) with a three-node Cassandra cluster using n1-standard-8 instances and a n1-highcpu-16 for `cassandra-stress`.

 The next two best results came in at 109,583 ops/s and 101,886 ops/s.

-#AWS Results

-The best result were were able to achieve on AWS was with a three-node Cassandra cluster on r3.4xlarge instances.
-With that, we were able to achieve 100k writes/second with a 99th percentile latency of 4.8ms.

-A follow-up test using i2.4xlarge instances achieved similar results.
-We’ll be looking at how to best benchmark between instance types in a future blog post.
+## Summary

+With Google's average hourly cost of $0.304 and Amazon's cost of $0.532, Google clearly outperforms it's AWS counterpart at almost half the cost.

 All benchmark results for Cassandra are available for comparison [here](http://cloud-benchmarks.org/services/cassandra).